 Portland State University.
-Department of Physics.
+Department of Physics

 Date of Publication

 Master of Science (M.S.) in Physics

-1 online resource (iii, 85 p.)
+1 online resource (iii, 85 pages)

 Word, Robert, "Distribution of Ionized and Neutral Halogenated Phenols in an Octanol-water Membrane Model System" (1996).
 Dissertations and Theses.
 Paper 5207.